 One of the best aspects of this airbed cot is its 22 inches of height off the ground.
 It can be difficult to get up from a rough night of sleep on the ground while camping.
 A sore body (especially in chilly temperatures) can make getting up out of a sleeping bag a chore even for the young and nimble.
 The Colemen airbed cot feels just like you’re getting in and out of your bed at home.
 The ability to slide your legs over the side of the bed in the morning to sit up and get your bearings makes for a much more pleasant experience.
 The height of the cot also makes for a quick seat when putting on shoes and socks – a simple pleasure, but nice nonetheless.

 Finally, the best part of this airbed is the Queen sizing.
 Gone are the camping trips to beautiful locales capped off by a fireside snuggle with your partner only to both retreat to separate (and uncomfortable) sleeping arrangements.
 The size of this airbed allows the snuggling to continue through the night if you so choose.

-Like most things, durability of this airbed is related to proper case and usage.
+Like most things, the durability of this airbed is related to proper care and usage.
 The steel frame is sturdy and the joints don’t seem to warrant too much worry.
-The pocket the mattress fits into is thin material and while we didn’t have any issues, I could see small tears or wear spots potentially being an issue with a lot of use.
+The pocket the mattress fits into is a thin material and while we didn’t have any issues, I could see small tears or wear spots potentially being an issue with a lot of use.

 The Coleman Queen Airbed Cot is expensive when compared to most camping sleep solutions.
 Though Coleman lists its price at $219.99, as of this writing, it can be purchased for less on Amazon.